 - Ability to convey complicated data into non-technical terms and possible decisions.

 - Machine learning is in huge demand right now, not only in India but also worldwide.
-Machine learning experts build self-learning systems and machines, and algorithms that can think and learn on their own.
+Machine learning experts build self-learning systems and machines, and algorithms like KNN Algorithm using R that can think and learn on their own.
 Machine learning experts also perform statistical analysis, designs, and train Machine learning systems that can be implemented for suitable business requirements.

 How to be a Machine Learning expert?